KhadeejaArshadAli/Data-Structures/README.md

  7. ExpressionParsor                                 Convert infix expression to postfix and evaluate it
  8. Stackusingarray                                  Adaption of all the functions of stack
  9. DynamicLinkedList                                Creating a dynamic linked list and printing it.
+ 10. BinaryHeapTree                                   Applying the Minimum propery of BinaryHeapTree